 Providing Care to Manage Complex Health Conditions

-Our Care Management team offers a robust approach to evaluating the effectiveness of care members receive.
+Our Health Services Team offers a robust approach to evaluating the effectiveness of care members receive.
 Through identifying risk, needs, and goals, we develop action plans and provide exceptional levels of care to our most vulnerable members.
 This involves coordinating a variety of services to make sure that members’ needs are met.

-We monitor the care management process with care-usage reviews as well as analysis that identifies potential for care coordination, disease management, and members who may be at risk for improper use of care resources.
-Our providers can access care management resources for patients in several ways, through prior authorization requests, or through a case management referral.
+We monitor the health management process with care-usage reviews as well as analysis that identifies potential for care coordination, disease management, and members who may be at risk for improper use of care resources.
+Our providers can access health management resources for patients in several ways, through prior authorization requests, or through a case management referral.

 We offer a variety of programs that follow specific guidelines to ensure our health care services are efficient and effective.
-Our Care Management Team uses clinical and evidence-based guidelines as tools in the care management process.
+Our Health Services Team uses clinical and evidence-based guidelines as tools in the health management process.

-The Care Management Team consists of clinical and nonclinical staff in the following areas:
+The Health Services Team consists of clinical and nonclinical staff in the following areas: